blendinteractive/Blend.Sitemap.Umbraco/README.md

 `Sitemap.ExcludeBoolFieldAlias` is an optional string.
 When filled in all documents to display will use this field to determine if that document should be excluded.

-`Sitemap.ChangeFrequency` is a required string.
-Options for this are `always`, `hourly`, `daily`, `weekly`, `monthly`, `yearly`, and `never`.
+`Sitemap.IncludePageImage` is an optional boolean default false.
+When true will add image:image > image:loc into each page that are referenced on the page. `Image` amd `umbracoMediaVectorGraphics` are classified as image types.

-`Sitemap.Priority` is a required string.
-Options for this are `0.1` thorugh `0.9` and `1.0`.
+`Sitemap.IncludePageDocuments` is an optional boolean default false.
+When true will add document that isn't an image type as a url with the same changeFrequency and priority as the document it was referenced on.

-`Sitemap.DocumentTypes` is an optional array of document types to be in the sitemap.
+`Sitemap.DocumentTypes` is a required array of document type groups to be in the sitemap.
+Each group change frequency and priority will apply to that group's aliases.

-`DocumentType.Alias` is a required string.
-The alias of the document type to be included in sitemap.
+`DocumentType.Aliases` is a required array of strings.
+The aliases of the document type to be included in sitemap.

 `DocumentType.ChangeFrequency` is an optional string.
-If not filled in will use the `Sitemap.ChangeFrequency` with the same options available.
+Options for this are `always`, `hourly`, `daily`, `weekly`, `monthly`, `yearly`, and `never`.
+If not filled in these document types will not have the property.

 `DocumentType.Priority` is an optional string.
-If not filled in will use the `Sitemap.Priority` with the same options available.
+Options for this are `0.1` thorugh `0.9` and `1.0`.
+If not filled in these document types will not have the property.